 Your experience is more transferable than you think

 A common misconception is that a web developer only writes and tests code - and nothing else.
 In fact, there can be many aspects of a developer job, from product management to web design to user experience.
-Because of this, startups or smaller organizations are sometimes the perfect fit for career-changers.
-Your diverse skills will be incredibly useful in a growing organization, and your input will be valuable to younger developers with less professional experience.
+Because of this, startups or smaller organisations are sometimes the perfect fit for career-changers.
+Your diverse skills will be incredibly useful in a growing organisation, and your input will be valuable to younger developers with less professional experience.

 Another benefit of your previous experience is that it may open doors that are out of reach to recent college grads.
 People with sales and marketing backgrounds sometimes takes on Sales Engineer and Product roles after they’ve learned programming, or someone from a design background will use their skills in a Front-end Developer role.
 Even if your previous experience seems unrelated, it’s a good idea to brainstorm how ALL your skills and interests might affect your career path.

 You’ve developed soft skills

 Another assumption about web development is that it’s purely a solo job.
 The reality is that in addition to mastering technology, great software developers are master communicators and team players.
 When building a product, you’ll need to work with a wide range of stakeholders including product managers, researchers, marketers, and the users themselves.

 Programmers who have already developed soft skills and worked on professional teams are a huge asset to employers.
 Software projects move fast, and success relies on communication and management just as much as awesome code.
 Your ability to work effectively with a team will help you ship projects smoothly- and get promoted quickly.